inside my mind

 By accepting that I can balance all these seemingly conflicting aspects of my personality, I've been able to find my own path and find flow in life, my career and in my relationships.

-That's because most people talk about money in left brain terms.
+Most people talk about money in left brain terms.
 Facts and numbers...ugh!
 And so many of us tie our self-worth (right brain) to our job, our address, our car or our bank balance (left brain).

 The reality is, we need to think and talk about money and life in both left and right brain ways.